-Telecommuting is the ability for an employee to complete work assignments from outside the traditional workplace by using telecommunications tools such as email, phone, chat and video apps.
-The pervasive growth of the Internet, along with advancements in unified communications (UC), artificial intelligence and robotics has made it easier than ever for many work-related tasks to be performed outside the normal workplace.
+Telecommuting allows an employee to complete work assignments from outside the traditional workplace using telecommunications tools such as email, messaging, phone, chat and video apps.
+The pervasive growth of the internet, along with advancements in unified communications, artificial intelligence and robotics, have made it easier than ever for many work-related tasks to be performed outside the normal workplace.

 This article is part of

 Needless to say, telecommuting jobs offer a variety of benefits for both individual employees and the company they work for.
 Some of these benefits include the following:

 - Flexible work schedules.
 Employees who telecommute tend to enjoy a more flexible work schedule, since they can work at their own pace without pressure or micromanagement.